 Capital Investment Group

-The Deputy City Manager for Capital Investment is responsible for oversight and management of three departments.
-The City functions covered by the Capital Investment Group include Environmental Services, the Water Utilities Department, and Public Works and Transportation.
+The Deputy City Manager for Capital Investment is responsible for oversight and management of two departments.
+The City functions covered by the Capital Investment Group include the Water Utilities Department, and Public Works and Transportation which includes Environmental Services.